PHP FFI

 Back to top

-A foreign function interface in PHP is groundbreaking because previously, developers could only create extensions and bindings to external (AKA “foreign”) libraries — and call C functions and access C data structures using PHP extensions and bindings written in C code.
+A PHP FFI is groundbreaking because previously, developers could only create extensions and bindings to external (AKA “foreign”) libraries — and call C functions and access C data structures using PHP extensions and bindings written in C code.
 Being able to complete these tasks using pure PHP:

 • Saves time.